somyakantdash/Gensyn-Node-Run-Full-Guide/RL-Swarm.md

 ```
 screen -r rlswarm
 ```

+## Open Another Window for VPS & WSL to save ur Swarm File

-Save your `swarm.pem` file to your Local Device from VPS
+1️⃣ Save your `swarm.pem` file to your Local Device from VPS
 ```
 scp USERNAME@YOUR_IP:~/rl-swarm/swarm.pem ~/swarm.pem
 ```